preemptive/jsdefender-samples/Angular11/protected/README.md

-# PreEmptive Angular sample app
+# JSDefender Angular sample application

 ## Project Info
 This is a sample Angular app where [JsDefender](https://www.preemptive.com/products/jsdefender) is pre-configured and working with Angular 11.